Whether it be at home, the dentist or in a salon, the desire for a bright, white smile is all the rage.

-Typically costing less than $200, it's much cheaper than similar teeth-whitening services provided by a dentist.
-But what do you need to know before you try it?
+Typically costing less than $200, it's much cheaper than the similar teeth-whitening services that dentists offer.

 An unregulated industry

-Potential problems include lack of proper infection control, careless application or ill-fitting bleaching trays, causing irritation to gums and lips.
-In most cases, however, the worst outcome will be temporarily sore gums and sensitive teeth.
+Potential problems include lack of proper infection control, careless application and ill-fitting bleaching trays, causing irritation to gums and lips.
+But in most cases, the worst outcome will be temporarily sore gums and sensitive teeth.

-The main advantage of dentists over cosmeticians is that they're qualified to assess the status of your teeth, including taking a dental history, which may have a bearing on the treatment they're prepared to give you.
-They can also assess and redress underlying problems causing discolouration.
+The main advantage of dentists over cosmeticians is that they're qualified to assess the overall state of your teeth, including taking a dental history, which may have a bearing on the treatment they're prepared to give you.
+They can also assess and redress any underlying problems that could be causing discolouration.

-Unlike in a salon, dentists are also allowed to do what's called 'power bleaching', which uses strong hydrogen peroxide bleach (up to 38% hydrogen peroxide).
-It's placed in trays and fitted to your teeth, and the bleaching effect is often enhanced with the use of a light or heat source, such as laser, LED or halogen lamps.
+Unlike in a salon, dentists are also allowed to do what's called 'power bleaching' with strong hydrogen peroxide bleach (up to 38% hydrogen peroxide).
+After placing a special protective material on your gums, the dentist puts the gel on your teeth, and may enhance the bleaching effect by using a light or heat source, such as a laser, LED or halogen lamps.

 Whiter but more sensitive teeth

-In general, the stronger the product and the longer the contact, the whiter the result.
-However, teeth are also likely to be more sensitive afterwards.
-Using light or heat to enhance the effect of the bleach appears to have a greater whitening effect than bleach alone.
-However, much of this extra effect appears to be due to dehydration of the tooth, and the colour will darken slightly as the tooth rehydrates.
+In general, the stronger the product and the longer the contact, the whiter the teeth will be.
+But the teeth are also likely to be more sensitive afterwards.
+The use of light or heat to enhance the effect of the bleach appears to have a greater whitening effect than bleach alone.
+But some of this extra effect appears to result from dehydration of the tooth, and the colour will darken slightly as the tooth rehydrates.

 You may need more than one treatment

-The effects of power bleaching are immediate, but more than one treatment may be needed to get the desired results.
+The effects of power bleaching are immediate, but you may need more than one treatment to get the result you want.
 It's not uncommon for an initial treatment at the dental surgery to be followed up with further treatment or maintenance at home.

-Your dentist can also provide home bleaching kits, either as a stand alone bleaching process or to supplement in-office power bleaching.
-These are likely to be more expensive, simply because the dentist will have made custom-fitted trays, though you can be reassured the strength of the product will be appropriate for you.
+Your dentist can also give you an at-home bleaching kit, either as a standalone treatment or to supplement in-clinic power bleaching.
+These kits are likely to be more expensive because the dentist will have to make custom-fitted trays.
+Customised trays mean that less gel is needed and gum sensitivity is reduced.
+But the dentist will still make sure the strength of the bleach is right for you.

-DIY home tooth-bleaching kits can be easily purchased via the internet, with mixed reviews.
+DIY home tooth-bleaching kits can be easily bought on the internet.
 The kits generally contain:

-- mouldable bleach trays (dip in boiling water and fit to teeth – so-called 'boil and bite')
+- bleach trays, which may be mouldable (you dip them in boiling water and fit them to your teeth – so-called 'boil and bite')

 - the bleaching chemical